yagooliver/financial-chat/README.md

 What is the Financial chat Project?
 =====================
 Is a simple browser-based chat application using .NET core that use signalR to make the communication with logged users.
-Also, the user can make calls the code "/stock=stock_code" to know the stock price.
+Also, the user can make calls using the code "/stock=stock_code" to know the stock price.

 ## How to use: